dhdan97/Csc-46000-Project/preliminary_analysis.md

-# Project Title
+# Natural Language Processing with Disaster Tweets

 ### Group Members
 - Daniel Hernandez
 - Justin Park

 ### Repository Structure
-List each file and what it's purpose it.
-Make sure you indicate where your data cleaning code and data dictionary are!

-For example:
 - `data`
-  - `raw_twitter.csv`: Raw data from the Twitter API
+  - `train.csv`: Raw data from the Kaggle website used for training our model
-  - `raw_census.csv`: Raw data from the Census API
+  - `test.csv`: Raw data from the Kaggle website used for testing our model
   - `cleaned.csv`: The cleaned and combined dataset for modeling.
   - `data_dictionary.csv`: The data dictionary for cleaned.
 - `code`